AndrewTsai0406/Legal-AI-Judge/README.md

 ```

 ### Data preparation
 The dataset can be downloaded [here](https://huggingface.co/datasets/AndrewTsai0406/Tawan_legal_judgement) on the Hugginface.
-One specific dataset is present for training: [finalized data](https://huggingface.co/datasets/AndrewTsai0406/Tawan_legal_judgement/resolve/main/processed_all_drug_top_25_act_flash.csv?download=true) is used for training two classifier for prediction.
+One specific dataset is present for training: [finalized data](https://huggingface.co/datasets/AndrewTsai0406/Tawan_legal_judgement/resolve/main/processed_all_drug_top_25_act_flash.csv?download=true), which should be put under a **'./data'** directory, is used for training two classifier for prediction.

 ### Training & saving the models
 We are in a context of multi-label classification problem, with 25 predicted classes being the legal articles violated by the defendant and a multi-class classification problem for the prediction of the length of the imprisonment.
 All features are categorical.

 Five models have been tested with a tuning of their hyperparameters using the [Lighting Flash](https://lightning-flash.readthedocs.io/en/stable/quickstart.html) library.

-All these steps are described in details in the ```train_flash.ipynb```.
-Please see in the sections below how to run the notebook.
+All these steps are described in much details in the ```train_flash.ipynb```.

 To run the training script and save the mdoels, use the one script inside  `train.py` with the command: